-Another theme which David Macleod and Nita Clarke noticed during their meta-analysis was organisational integrity.
+Another theme which David Macleod and Nita Clarke noticed during their meta-analysis was organizational integrity.
 This refers to the values outlined by the organization.
-The values set out by the organization need to be reflected in the day to day behaviours of those implementing the values.
+The values set out by the organization need to be reflected in the day to day behaviors of those implementing the values.

-Without organisational integrity employees lose trust in those higher up – those meant to be instilling a culture of employee engagement.
-Organisational integrity needs to be displayed not only by senior leaders, but by managers and team leaders as well.
-Those not modelling organisational integrity need to be held accountable to show employees that the organisation truly believes in the values it sets out for all of its employees.
+Without organizational integrity employees lose trust in those higher up – those meant to be instilling a culture of employee engagement.
+Organizational integrity needs to be displayed not only by senior leaders, but by managers and team leaders as well.
+Those not modelling organizational integrity need to be held accountable to show employees that the organization truly believes in the values it sets out for all of its employees.

-The report outlines a pathway to build organisational trust, providing case studies of those with highly engaged and high performing teams exhibiting this process.
+The report outlines a pathway to build organizational trust, providing case studies of those with highly engaged and high performing teams exhibiting this process.

 Employee engagement is now a topic which senior leaders, businesses and thought leaders consider to be a genuine human business issue and a key factor concerning performance, employee retention and other workplace factors.

 A 2014 paper titled ‘The Future of Engagement: Thought Piece Collection’, provides a range of different topics concerning the future of employee engagement.
 Topics range from the future of social media and its relationship to employee engagement to the emergence of employee engagement in conversational practice.
 The paper is a must-read for anyone interested in the future of employee engagement and the engagement trends which we will see in the next few years.